ang-zeyu/infisearch/docs/src/search_configuration.md

         // ---------------------------------------------------------------
         // Caching Options
-        // Whether to cache **all** field stores on initialisation
+        // Whether to cache **all** the texts storage=["text"] fields on initialisation
-        // defaults to the same setting in the indexer configuration file
+        // See the chapter on Fields for more information.
         cacheAllFieldStores: undefined,

         // Any index file >= this size requested before will be persistently cached